-The UK trading Standards service operates at local authority level and is in the forefront of work to tackle the illicit trade in tobacco products to protect the health of local people, we work closely with HMRC, the UK Border Agency and the Police and have been instrumental in leading on innovative projects such as 'Operation Henry' (see point 4 below).
-In this work we need a definitive easily accessible method of identifying the source of tobacco products, in our view this must be outside the control of the tobacco industry.
+Fresh continues to work closely with the UK trading Standards service, which operates at local authority level and is in the forefront of work to tackle the illicit trade in tobacco products to protect the health of local people.
+We also work closely with HMRC, the UK Border Agency and the Police and have been instrumental in supporting innovative activities such as the national round table on illicit tobacco.
+With this experience we support our regulatory partners in their request for a definitive easily accessible method of identifying the source of tobacco products, in our view this must be outside the control of the tobacco industry.

-3. The tobacco industry has a long record of complicity in illicit trade, as in effect conceded by the big four tobacco manufacturers when they made compensation payments for lost tax revenue to the European Union and the Member States under the legal agreements concluded between 2004 and 2010.
-According to the World Health Organisation, "The tobacco industry covertly and overtly supports the illegal trade, from providing products to the market, to working to block tobacco control by trying to convince governments that measures like health warnings or tax increases will lead to more illicit trade."

-4. There is evidence that tobacco industry complicity in illicit trade has continued in recent years.
+- 3. The tobacco industry has a long record of complicity in illicit trade, as in effect conceded by the big four tobacco manufacturers when they made compensation payments for lost tax revenue to the European Union and the Member States under the legal agreements concluded between 2004 and 2010.
+According to the World Health Organisation, "The tobacco industry covertly and overtly supports the illegal trade, from providing products to the market, to working to block tobacco control by trying to convince governments that measures like health warnings or tax increases will lead to more illicit trade." - 4.
+There is evidence that tobacco industry complicity in illicit trade has continued in recent years.
 In November 2013, the UK Parliament's Public Accounts Committee accused tobacco multinationals of deliberately oversupplying European markets, with the tobacco smuggled back into the UK.
 Committee Chair Margaret Hodge said: "The supply of some brands of hand-rolling tobacco to some countries in 2011 exceeded legitimate demand by 240 per cent.
 HMRC must be more assertive with these manufactures.
 So far it has not fined a single one of them."
 In November 2014, British American Tobacco was fined £650,000 by HMRC for deliberate over-supply of cigarettes to Belgium.

 Between May and November 2014, Trading Standards officers across nine English regions recently took part in "Operation Henry", a programme of search for and seizures of illicit tobacco.
 Over 2.5 million cigarettes were seized together with other tobacco products including hand-rolled tobacco, raw tobacco, and shisha tobacco.
 More than 70% of the cigarettes seized were genuine products diverted into illicit channels.
+2